darkpencil1/art-hosting-site/README.md

 Types shared by frontend and backend and found in project root at shared/.
 Frontend further has types it only uses at src/resources/interfaces/

 ### Deployment
 Project uses GitHub Actions for its CI/CD.
 First the project is build and tested.
-Then the client is bundled into backend and backend is packaged into a Docker container which is pushed into a private repo in Docker Hub.
-Azure web app is then created which pulls the container from Docker Hub and runs it.
+Then if tests pass the project is pushed into Render that hosts the service.

 ## Credits
 Design, code and art by darkpencil1